List of A Certain Magical Index characters: Agnese Forces

 Agnese is the leader of the Agnese Forces.
 She wields a staff called "Lotus Wand" that could inflict any damage to her opponent by damaging the staff as well.
 She has long red braided hair and wears chopine to compensate for her small stature.
 In the Orsola Aquinas Rescue story arc, Agnese and her forces help Necessarius in their search for Orsola and The Book of the Law grimoire.
-After Agnese Forces successfully rescued the missing Roman Catholic nun, Agnese tortures Orsola while inside the Church of Orsola but gets defeated by Tōma.
+After Agnese Forces successfully rescued the missing Roman Orthodox nun, Agnese tortures Orsola while inside the Church of Orsola but gets defeated by Tōma.
 In The Queen of the Adriatic Sea story arc, Agnese boards The Queen of the Adriatic Sea's fleet to serve as a sacrificial pawn for the activation of the Rosary of the Appointed Time spell that would make the flagship destroy Academy City.
 She is later rescued by Orsola.
-Agnese then joins Necessarius but she tries to reconnect with the Roman Catholic Church.
+Agnese then joins Necessarius but she tries to reconnect with the Roman Orthodox Church.